 Visit the Applied Craft and Design micro site for more program details and application requirements.

 With majors in: Book and Print, Ceramics, Cross Media, Digital Strategies, Drawing/Painting, Fibers, Functional Object, Image and Narrative, Metals, Photography, Sculptural Practice, or Wood.

 The Post-baccalaureate Certificate Program is a one year 30 credit post Bachelor’s degree program designed for students with studio art experience.
 The program can be taken part-time, as long as the 30 undergraduate credits are completed within two years.
 Applicants must have a four year undergraduate Bachelor’s degree to apply to this program.

 The post-baccalaureate program provides students the opportunity to focus on one medium in-depth.
 Students declare a major in Book and Print, Ceramics, Cross Media, Digital Strategies, Drawing/Painting, Fibers, Functional Object, Image and Narrative, Metals, Photography, Sculptural Practice, or Wood.
 These students bring a wealth of knowledge and experience to the program and become resources within the College community.

 Students often select this program in order to better prepare for graduate school, to experience an intensive studio experience following their Bachelors degree, or to learn new techniques and mediums.
 In all cases, students create new studio work that can be used to update their portfolios.
 Transfer credits are not applicable for this program.

 |Three Areas of study or Elective Courses of 3 credits||9||9|

 Note: Students are ultimately responsible for making certain all graduation requirements are met.

-A basic requirement for admission to the Post-baccalaureate Program is the ability to enter an area of concentration with at least a basic knowledge of that concentration.
-Applicants without prior experience in their chosen area of concentration are advised to apply to the undergraduate Certificate Program instead.
+A basic requirement for admission to the Post-baccalaureate Program is the ability to enter a major with at least a basic knowledge of that area of study.
+Applicants without prior experience in their chosen major are advised to apply to the undergraduate Certificate Program instead.